Brandon Scott

 Brandon Maurice Scott (born April 8, 1984) is an American politician serving as the mayor of Baltimore, Maryland, since 2020.
-He was the president of the Baltimore City Council from 2019 to 2020, having been elected to the position to replace Jack Young following Catherine Pugh's resignation, as well as a member of the Baltimore City Council from the second district from 2011 to 2019.
-A member of the Democratic Party, Scott was a candidate for Lieutenant Governor of Maryland during the 2018 Maryland gubernatorial election, in which he ran on a ticket with Jim Shea.
+He was the president of the Baltimore City Council from 2019 to 2020, having been elected to the position to replace Jack Young following Catherine Pugh's resignation, and a member of the Baltimore City Council from the second district from 2011 to 2019.
+A member of the Democratic Party, Scott was a candidate for Lieutenant Governor of Maryland during the 2018 Maryland gubernatorial election, as the running mate of Jim Shea.

 Early life and education

 Scott was born and raised in Park Heights, Baltimore.
 As a child he admired Congressman Elijah Cummings and saw him as a role model.
 He ran track and cross country at Mergenthaler Vocational-Technical High School where he graduated in 2002.
 He went on to receive a degree in political science from St. Mary's College of Maryland in 2006.